bertiqwerty/rvimage/README.md

 ## Optional http server

 When RV Image is started, also an http server is launched as aditional navigation option besides the graphical user interface.
 The default address is `127.0.0.1:5432`.
-If the address is already occupied, the port will be increased.
+If occupied, the port will be increased.
 When sending a get-request to `/file_label` the image `file_label` is loaded.
 For this to work, `file_label` must be in the currently opened folder.